I believe that a tree is dangerous. What can I do?

 What should I do if I believe that a tree on land adjoining a highway (road or footpath) is dangerous?

-We advise that you contact the County Council as Highway Authority on 0300 111 8000.
+We advise that you contact Staffordshire County Council in their capacity as the Highway Authority.

 What should I do if I believe that a tree on land neighbouring my property is dangerous?